-A Troubled Picture Of Parkland Shooting Suspect Comes Into Focus
+Parkland Shooting Suspect: A Story Of Red Flags, Ignored

 Days after the shooting, the FBI said that "protocols were not followed" and that information should have been forwarded to the Miami field office.

 Gov. Rick Scott has called on the bureau's director to resign.
-Over the weekend the governor, at the urging of some state lawmakers, directed the Florida Department of Law Enforcement to investigate local authorities' response to the Parkland shooting.
+Over the weekend, the governor — at the urging of some state lawmakers — directed the Florida Department of Law Enforcement to investigate local authorities' response to the Parkland shooting.

 Additionally, it came to light in the days following the shooting that the school resource officer, who was an armed sheriff's deputy, did not enter the school building where the shooting took place.
 The officer has since resigned.